 Why?
 Well, I’ve been reading fashion blogs daily for about several years now, and as much as I enjoy a glimpse into the New York Fashion Week runway shows, or the celebrity style shots, or blogger posts from beautiful sun-kissed cities, I can’t relate.

-Here in the suburbs of the Northeast, we have ice storms in the spring, gravel driveways that shred our shoes, and a constant need to be in two places at once.
+Here in the suburbs of New York, we have ice storms in the spring, gravel driveways that shred our shoes, and a constant need to be in two places at once.
 It’s a challenge to find the right blend of practical and stylish fashion.

 My Style Philosophy